What is Email Security?

 Phishing attacks are the most well-known and common threats to email security.
 Phishing attacks began with attacks like the Nigerian Prince scams, which were known for their poor grammar and unbelievable pretexts.
 Over time, these attacks have become more sophisticated with attackers sending much more polished emails with more plausible pretexts.

 The modern phishing attack can be general or targeted.
 These targeted attacks, also called spear phishing attacks, are highly researched and designed to trick a particular person or group.
-One example of a common spear phishing attack is business email compromise (BEC).
-In a BEC attack, the target is tricked into sending sensitive data or more commonly money to the attacker.

 Malware